interactions-py/interactions.py/docs/src/Guides/03 Creating Commands.md

 ???+ note
     If you wish for an error handler for a group of commands, you may wish to check out [Extensions](20 Extensions.md), which allows you both to group commands together and add error handlers to the group.

 If you want error handling for all commands, you can override the default error listener and define your own.
-Any error from any command will trigger `CommandError` - note that this includes errors from context menus and (if enabled) prefixed commands.
+Generally, command errors will trigger `CommandError`.
+Note that this includes errors from context menus and (if enabled) prefixed commands.

 In this example, we are logging the error and responding to the interaction if not done so yet:
 ```python